 We have become better communicators over time and with the experience of learning the hard way.

-READ ALSO: Soul Care – Self care tips for the Christian woman.
+READ ALSO: Soul Care for Women: The Recharge You Need – Self care tips for the Christian woman.

 Jake and I both pay bills.
 We do a lot of grocery shopping together.
 We talk about the purchases we make on Amazon.
 (See Communication.)

 If money is going into or out of our bank account, we both know about it.
 Notice I said, “our” bank account.
 We would very much advise against having separate accounts.